galeanobra/ResourceAllocationMOEA/README.md

-# Optimizing Load-Balanced Resource Allocation in Next-Generation Mobile Networks: A Parallelized Multi-Objective Approach
+# Optimizing load-balanced resource allocation in next-generation mobile networks: A parallelized multi-objective approach

-This repository contains the data and scripts associated with the study *Optimizing Load-Balanced Resource Allocation in Next-Generation Mobile Networks: A Parallelized Multi-Objective Approach*, published in the journal *Ad Hoc Networks (https://doi.org/10.1016/j.adhoc.2025.103912).
+This repository contains the data and scripts associated with the study *Optimizing Load-Balanced resource allocation in next-generation mobile networks: A parallelized multi-objective approach*, published in the journal *Ad Hoc Networks (https://doi.org/10.1016/j.adhoc.2025.103912).
 The study proposes a novel parallelized multi-objective evolutionary approach to optimize resource allocation in next-generation mobile networks.

 ## Repository Structure